Mu Ko Surin National Park, Thailand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Ensure that you find the necessary kind.
-Most adapters currently available are simply plug changers and require your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types A, B, C and O. Take care to get the right kind.
+The majority of adapters available are just plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most countries.

 July